9 Tips to Protect Your Hair from Chlorine

 If you're in the pool daily or even several times a week, it's important to put a little more care and attention into protecting your skin and hair from chlorine damage.

-How can I protect my hair from chlorine damage?
+How can I protect my hair from chlorine water damage?

 Here are our top tips to protect hair from chlorine.
 These tips should reduce the damaging effects of chlorinated pool water:

 1. Rinse and wet hair before and after swimming.